Turner-Walz/Data_projects_TripleTen/Zomato/README.md

 Compiled a final report summarizing findings and strategic suggestions.

 #### Process:
-Familiarized myself with excel data sets and complete data cleaning before import into tableau.
+[Decomposition for this project](https://github.com/Turner-Walz/Data_projects_TripleTen/blob/main/Zomato/Snip%20of%20Decomposition).<br/><br/> Familiarized myself with excel data sets and complete data cleaning before import into tableau.
 Design decomposition outlining what all I will be doing in this analysis.
 Use Tabluea to create visuals with a story showing the findings that came from the sales analysis.

 #### Data:
 Data Overview